Frumph/comic-easel/readme.txt

 == Changelog ==
+= 1.9.1 =
+= Widget updating messed up the navigation widgets execution of the navstyle.css this update fixes it

 = 1.9 =
 = Widgets updated for WordPress 4.3
 = New Widget - "jump to" comic archive dropdown, shows list of comics from the current chapter to move-to